EU holds migrant talks, accuses Belarus of 'hybrid warfare' - NewsBreak

 Merkel said she would raise the issue with Russian President Vladimir Putin in Moscow on Friday.

 Dapkus reported from Vilnius.
-Kirsten Grieshaber in Berlin and Vanessa Gera in Warsaw contributed to this report.
+Kirsten Grieshaber in Berlin contributed to this report.

 Comments / 0